shaziwnl/ReText-Client/README.md

 - Version 1.0: An AI based text processing tool to rectify and simplify your texts so that your texting experience is as smooth as possible.
 - Version 1.1: Added loading state to inform users that a request has been sent
 - Version 1.2: Added option to allow users to use clipboard text when no text is highlighted and created new assets
+- Version 1.3: Added a new "history" feature that allows users to reuse the text sent by them earlier

 ## Usage
 Step 1 - Highlight any text you want to rectify/rephrase \